 1. Determine Training Needs

-First, you’ll need to specify exactly what you’re seeking from the training program.
+First, specify exactly what you’re seeking from the training program.
 Starting with your organization’s needs is essential to making sure that you’ll receive the best training possible.
-Since most training providers offer customized solutions, it’s worthwhile to envision your ideal training program, then find providers that have standard solutions (or can develop custom ones) to fit your needs.
-Map out your starting point (the current state of your organization’s skills), then identify where you’d like to be post-training.
+Since most training providers offer customized solutions, it’s worthwhile to envision your ideal training program and then find providers that fit those needs.
+Next, map out your starting point (the current state of your organization’s skills), then identify where you’d like to be post-training.
+Hiring & training webinars are great tools for navigating this process.

-The gap created between starting and end points provides a blank slate for which your training provider can map a plan for success.
+The gap created between starting and end points provides a blank slate for which your training provider can provide a bridge to success.

 - What does training need to achieve?